vsoch/tw-jekyll/pages/about.md

 # About

-This is a [starter template](https://vsoch.github.io/docsy-jekyll/) for a Docsy jekyll theme, based on the Beautiful [Docsy](https://github.com/google/docsy) that renders with Hugo.
-This version is intended for native deployment on GitHub pages.
+This is a [starter template](https://vsoch.github.com/tw-jekyll/) for a Tailwind jekyll theme, based on [these docs](https://github.com/superfly/docs) that are based on [Tailwind css](https://tailwindcss.com/docs/installation), however everything has been modified to work on GitHub pages (using Jekyll).
+If you don't need native deployment on GitHub pages, then please consider checking out Tailwind.
+The original [Apache License](https://github.com/vsoch/tw-jekyll/tree/main/LICENSE) is included.

 See the [respository]({{ site.repo }}) for more details.

 ## Support